|

 Welcome to GCP HelpDesk Website

 In this website you will find Good Clinical Practice (GCP) related information for the Clinical Research Industry professionals on request.
 The GCP HelpDesk is designed to provide information for clinical research professionals with questions regarding handling, conducting and managing clinical research as per GCP, FDA and other Regulations.
-This HelpDesk is aimed to provide transparency from resources and expertise in the field of Clinical Reasearch with the recent developments and changes in the guidelines for clinical research professionals.
+This HelpDesk is aimed to provide transparency from resources and expertise in the field of Clinical Research with the recent developments and changes in the guidelines for clinical research professionals.
 The GCP HelpDesk is a searchable website that will match the question with solution by industry experts and other dedicated sites to a specific area.
 Both simple and complicated questions are welcomed by the GCP HelpDesk and we will provide you the answer, if not hope to point you to the one who can.
 The GCP HelpDesk service is completely free and you can search for required information or by sending an email to GCP Help Desk by including your full name, email address, valid phone number, and a brief description of the problem.
 We will get back to you through email.
-Feedback Due to the nature of the clinical research industry and we understand that there is always scope to learn more and improve and we request you to provide your feedback on the design, suggested features or problems and errors you might discover to our team at Feedback page and we appreciate your suggestion and comments. |

 Clinical Research Today